Some say you should go big and wide, others say go focused and deep. Which marketing strategy is right for your business?

 “We must give up on the false idea that there are infinite populations.
 If you can’t get customers back, your business isn’t built to last.”

-“All groups consists of individuals and individuals prefer to be spoken with, not talked at.”
+“All groups consist of individuals and individuals prefer to be spoken with, not talked at.”

 “Today’s media consumers are expecting more personalized brand experiences, not less.”